darthjoel/text-engine/readme.md

 An HTML-based text adventure game engine.
 Small and easy to use with no dependencies.
 Highly customizable.

+TO PLAY: Open `index.html` in a browser like Chrome or Safari.
+Typically double clicking the file will automatically open the browser, or you can select "File -> Open File" from the browser's menu.

 Very little programming is required, but several JavaScript hooks are provided if you are inclined to use them!

 ### How do I use it?